Optimizing Site Loading Speed

 • Doesn't have a speedy connection

-... then your website will be slow no matter what else you will do.
+... then your website will be slow no matter what else you do.
 The solution is obvious here – don't buy cheap web hosting.
-Quality hosting provider is the first key for fast website.
+A quality hosting provider is the first key to a fast website.

 # Compress Your Images

-Unminifed images with abnormal resolution makes a huge impact to your website loading speed.
-I recommend you use images no more larger than 1920x1280 pixels.
-When it comes to optimization I strongly recommend to use TinyPNG (opens new window) free online tool which may drastically reduce your image size.
+Unminified images with abnormal resolution make a huge impact on your website loading speed.
+I recommend you use images no larger than 1920x1280 pixels.
+When it comes to optimization, I strongly recommend using the TinyPNG (opens new window) free online tool, which can drastically reduce your image size.

-When I've been building the demo content of the theme, all the images were optimized with TinyPNG.
-You can optimize your images from browser (upload up to 20 at once for free) or use an official TinyPNG WordPress plugin (opens new window) which is more convenient and time saving way for optimization but it may cost you money if your site have lots of images.
+When I was building the demo content of the theme, all the images were optimized with TinyPNG.
+You can optimize your images from the browser (upload up to 20 at once for free) or use the official TinyPNG WordPress plugin (opens new window), which is a more convenient and time-saving way for optimization but may cost you money if your site has lots of images.

-As you may know, WordPress is working on PHP language interpreter.
-Each time you visit your website, the parser is doing large amount work communicating with database and executing PHP code.
+As you may know, WordPress works on a PHP language interpreter.
+Each time you visit your website, the parser does a large amount of work communicating with the database and executing PHP code.

-If your website is not being updated very often (for example, if you use your website just for portfolio presentation), than you may speed it up by generating static HTML files out of your pages.
+If your website is not updated very often (for example, if you use your website just for portfolio presentation), then you may speed it up by generating static HTML files from your pages.

-I recommend to setup and use WP Super Cache (opens new window) plugin which is free and very flexible.
+I recommend setting up and using the WP Super Cache (opens new window) plugin, which is free and very flexible.
 Rhye theme is tested and fully compatible with it.
 This includes AJAX transitions too.

-Autoptimize (opens new window) plugin makes optimizing your site really easy.
-It can aggregate, minify and cache both scripts and styles.
+The Autoptimize (opens new window) plugin makes optimizing your site really easy.
+It can aggregate, minify, and cache both scripts and styles.

-The plugin itself is very simple to setup and use.
-Here are the recommended settings which you can find in admin panel in Settings → Autoptimize → JS, CSS & HTML
+The plugin itself is very simple to set up and use.
+Here are the recommended settings, which you can find in the admin panel under Settings → Autoptimize → JS, CSS & HTML.

 Recommended CSS & JS optimization options